Introduction to Method Overriding in Python

 Explanation: The above program employs three lists where two in the middle of them asset the lower case as well as the upper case letters, the third one seizes the prime number ideals from 0 to 100.
 The flow of the program is considered in such an approach that the specifications and fillings of the corresponding lists are accepted to be printed.
 In this instance, two dissimilar classes are worn intended for this point.
 The parent class levers each and every compilation of alphabets while the child class levers the collection for prime numbers.

 We can observe the function ‘attribute_determining_method()’ is affirmed as a piece of mutual classes.
-At the parent class, this method grips the characteristic dispensation for the alphabets, for the child class it grips the characteristic dispensation for prime numbers. the noteworthy condition is the method name being the identical ones in both the affirmed classes.
+This method grips the characteristic dispensation for the alphabets; for the child class, it grips the characteristic dispensation for prime numbers. the noteworthy condition is the method name being the identical ones in both the affirmed classes.

-So at the time an entity is instantiated intended for the parent class, it will be competent of triggering a function call to the function in a parent class and for other perceptions, the object instantiated for child class would be proficient in initiating a function call to the method in child class.
+So at the time an entity is instantiated intended for the parent class, it will be competent of triggering a function call to the function in a parent class, and for other perceptions, the object instantiated for child class would be proficient in initiating a function call to the method in child class.
 So this mentions when ‘object_B. attribute_determining_method ‘ is called it calls the function for the child class still in the attendance of the equivalent method in the parent class.
-So this obviously justifies the overriding of child class method over the parent class affirmed by incorporated the detail that subclass is offered a meticulous kind of functioning in which the parent class constituents are overridden by the element in the subclass.
+So this obviously justifies the overriding of the child class method over the parent class affirmed by incorporated the detail that subclass is offered a meticulous kind of functioning in which the subclass element overrides the parent class constituents.

 self.Enrolled_Name = input( " Enter Name of the Enrolled : " )